Pustelto/Dev-settings/README.md

 Feel free to use any o those if you wish.

-Sublime Text packages:
+Sublime Text packages I use:

-  AlignTab
+- AlignTab
-  Bracket Highlighter
+- Bracket Highlighter
-  Color Highlighter
+- Color Highlighter
-  Emmet
+- Emmet
-  Sidebar Enhancment
+- Sidebar Enhancment
-  Sublime Linter - jshint
+- Sublime Linter - jshint
-  Git
+- Git
-  GitGutter
+- GitGutter
+- SCSS